mui/mui-x/packages/x-codemod/README.md

 #### 🚀 `preset-safe`

 A combination of all important transformers for migrating v5 to v6. ⚠️ This codemod should be run only once.
-It runs codemods for both data-grid and pickers.
-To run codemods for a either grid or pickers, refer to the respective section.
+It runs codemods for both Data Grid and Date and Time Pickers packages.
+To run codemods for a specific package, refer to the respective section.

 ```sh
 npx @mui/x-codemod v6.0.0/preset-safe <path|folder>